sofiacovarrubias/fritz-classification/README.md

 ### 4. TNS Upload Links

 This will post a comment on the Fritz source page with a link to upload to TNS.
 Anyone with access to the link can choose a spectrum(if more than one) to send to TNS along with the most recent classification.
-Currently these comment links are only posted to RCF, RCFDeep, and RCFDeep Partnership groups.
+Currently these comment links are only posted to the group that was entered earlier.
+For RCF, these groups are RCF, RCFDeep, and RCFDeep Partnership.

 ### 5. TNS Submission